cloudflare/cloudflare-docs/content/randomness-beacon/cryptographic-background/setup-phase.md

 The collective public key associated with the valid shares can be computed as `𝑆=∑𝑗𝐴𝑗,0` for all valid `𝑗`s.

-**Note:** Even though the secret created using Pedersen’s DKG can be biased, it is safe to use for threshold signing as shown by Rabin et al.
+**Note:** Even though the secret created using Pedersen's DKG can be biased, it is safe to use for threshold signing as shown by Rabin et al.